 Pieces of Light

 The book was shortlisted for the 2013 Royal Society Winton Prize for Science Books, the Best Book of Ideas Prize and the Society of Biology Book Awards.
-It has been translated into Spanish, Czech and Turkish.
+It has been translated into Spanish, Czech, Turkish and simplified Chinese.

 'Pieces of Light is utterly fascinating and superbly written.
 I learned more about memory from this book than any other.
 There are few science books around of this class.'
 Guardian